Dinduks/dinduks.github.com/source/_posts/2012-09-29-dont-comment-your-code.markdown

 categories:
 ---

-*Dislaimer: I'm not a pro and I'm open to your feedback and critics.*
+*Dislaimer: I don't claim to have the absolute truth and I'm open to your feedback and critics.*

 Whether you've learned programming alone or had classes about the subject, you've probably been taught to *use comments*.